Ajmak9/wuom/README.md

 2. Use the template
 3. Apply it to a real situation

-WUOM is learned by doing.
+WUOM is learned through use.

 ---